AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Benchmarks and Evaluation Infrastructure

 \algname requires a profiling service with robust correctness checking and accurate performance measurement to provide reliable feedback signals to maintain an evolving high-quality set of kernels and accumulate useful optimization memory.
 Due to the vast amount of kernels that need to be sampled to explore the optimization space, it also requires sufficient parallelism in the evolution process.

-For correctness checking, we check the kernels to be correct under inputs with several different random seeds, following the established practice in KernelBench~\cite{ouyang2025kernelbench}.
-We used the correctness criteria of $||\mathrm{output} - \mathrm{cpu_{ref}}|| < tol \times ||\mathrm{cpu_{ref}}||$ with a tight $tol$ individually set for each task \cite{jiang2025ttrace}.
+We check the kernels to be correct under inputs with several different random seeds for $||\mathrm{output} - \mathrm{cpu_{ref}}|| < tol \times ||\mathrm{cpu_{ref}}||$ with a tight $tol$ individually set for each task.
 For performance measurement, we measure only the execution time, excluding compilation latency.
 Each round includes warm-up iterations and averages results across multiple runs.
-To further mitigate fluctuation, we conduct several rounds and select either the round with the smallest performance fluctuation across multiple runs or the first round whose performance fluctuation is below a predefined threshold.
-Details are in Appendix~\Cref{sec:appendix-perf-details}.
+To further mitigate fluctuation, we conduct several rounds and select the one with the smallest relative difference, or the first within a predefined threshold.
 Neuron Profile~\cite{neuron_profile} is used to provide detailed profiling information (full list in Appendix~\Cref{lst:prompt-profile-term}).

-\benchname supports \algname\ by efficiently utilizing hardware parallelism (e.g., multiple cores per Trainium instance). \algname\ exhibits task-level parallelism because each problem instance runs independently, and sample-level parallelism, where up to $B\times N\times K$ kernels (i.e., all the intermediate kernels generated in each iteration) can be profiled simultaneously for each problem.
+\benchname supports \algname\ by efficiently utilizing hardware parallelism. \algname\ exhibits task-level parallelism because each problem instance runs independently, and sample-level parallelism, where up to $B\times N\times K$ kernels can be profiled simultaneously for each problem.
 To execute these profiling tasks at scale, the distributed profiling service leverages the core-level and machine-level parallelism of Trainium hardware.
 Machines are connected via a shared network file system, with a centralized manager dispatching the requests and returning the profiling results.
 Empirically, cores are periodically rotated to mitigate performance fluctuations after long running.